openqasm/openqasm/source/grammar/index.rst

 The ANTLR grammar is intended to serve as the official reference grammar for OpenQASM3 and defines the set of syntactically valid statements in the language.
-ANTLR is used because it provides a human-readable EBNF format that is computer-validatable and is used to validate the example files (see `openqasm/examples/`) using the generated ANTLR parser.
+ANTLR is used because it provides a human-readable EBNF format that is computer-validatable.
+It provides an auto-generated parser that is used to validate the example files (see `openqasm/examples/`).
 As an extension, it can be used to check whether a source file is parseable OpenQASM3 (note this does not ensure that the OpenQASM3 is semantically correct).

 It should be noted, however, that the ANTLR grammar (and the associated parser) are not